 Below are just a few service opportunities provided by the Office of Faith & Spirituality.

-The Westminster College Chapter of Habitat for Humanity is affiliated with the Mahoning County Habitat for Humanity affiliates in the surrounding counties of Pennsylvania and Ohio.
-Each year, a group of students join this chapter and agree to become integral members of this community by attending regular meetings, participating in scheduled work days.
+The Westminster College Chapter of Habitat for Humanity work with various Habitat for Humanity affiliates in the surrounding counties of Pennsylvania and Ohio.
+Each year, a group of students join this chapter and agree to become integral members of this community by attending regular meetings, and participating in scheduled work days.
 These students may also have the opportunity to attend a Spring Break trip.
 Due to COVID-19 restrictions work days and work trips will be scheduled as COVID-19 protocols permit.
 All students and staff participating in off campus work days and trips will be required to be vaccinated.

-- Volunteers In Service and Action teams are under the direction of the Office of Faith & Spirituality.
+Volunteers In Service and Action teams are under the direction of the Office of Faith & Spirituality.
 These service teams consist of dedicated students who are willing to volunteer their time and energy to one or more programs in the area.
 Projects include tutoring programs, youth rehabilitation work, adopt a grandparent, church youth work, crisis hotlines and more.
 Due to COVID-19 restrictions, all service programs are currently on hold, unless a program project can be done per guidelines.